If the double salary grabbing MPs aren’t keen on E-Levy, they should please return their ‘loot’

 I must confess that I had mixed feelings when I read some time ago that the Criminal Investigation Department (CID) of the Ghana Police Service had submitted the dockets on the investigations of the double salary grabbing NDC Members of Parliament to the Attorney General’s Office for advice.

-In fact, my ambivalence stemmed from the fact that Ghana’s justice system tends to clamp down heavily on the goat, cassava and plantain thieves, and more often than not, let go of the impenitent criminals who hide behind the narrow political colourations.
+In fact, my ambivalence stemmed from the fact that Ghana’s justice system tends to clampdown heavily on the goat, cassava and plantain thieves, and more often than not, let go the impenitent criminals who hide behind the narrow political colorations.

 To be quite honest, it is quite nauseating to see some public officials who prefer to be called honourable behaving somewhat dishonourably.